sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 ## Reassigning entries

-Each entry to review has a reviewer.
-RACI principles, as a result each entry has both a **R**esponsible and an **A**ccountable.
+Each entry to review is assigned a reviewer according to RACI principles.
+As a result, every entry has both a **Responsible** and an **Accountable**.

+Both the **Responsible** and the **Accountable** are allowed to review an entry.

-Only the **R**esponsible reviews the entries.
-By default, when a review campaign is initialized, both fields contain the same value: The reviewer computed during the initialization phase.
+By default, when a review campaign is initialized, the **Responsible** and **Accountable** fields contain the same value: the reviewer computed during the initialization phase.

-One can reassign entries to another individual.
-As RACI principles are enforced, only the **R**esponsible information is updated.
+Entries can be reassigned to another individual.
+In accordance with RACI principles, only the **Responsible** field is updated when a reassignment occurs; the **Accountable** remains unchanged.

-At the end of the review, it means that you can identify which entries have been reassigned by comparing those two fields.
-It is visible in the management interface:
+At the end of the review, reassigned entries can be identified by comparing the **Responsible** and **Accountable** fields.
+This information is visible in the management interface.

 ![](./media/image103.png)